fmhy/edit/docs/beginners-guide.md

 For email privacy, we recommend **[Proton](https://proton.me/mail)** and for search **[SearXNG](https://searx.fmhy.net/)**.
 It's also good to check sites like **[HaveIBeenPwned](https://haveibeenpwned.com/Passwords)** to make sure your info hasn't been part of any recent data breaches.

-!!!note Remember never to use your real email, or password on any site you're not sure is trustworthy.
+!!!note Remember never to use your real email or password on any site you're not sure is trustworthy.
 It's good to use a different password on every site you register for, that way if a breach happens, only the password for that one site is compromised.
 You can also use email [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing).

 !!!note Keep in mind that it's **never** a good idea to upload personal or confidential files to any file host / cloud AI, even if they claim to be encrypted.